PHP systems that work but hinder development

 • An internal tool is indispensable in day-to-day operations, but making changes takes an unreasonably long time.

-• A customer portal needs to be expanded, but versions, packages, and structure are holding back further development.
+• A customer portal needs to be expanded, but versions, packages, and structure are holding back any further development.

-• An update is coming up, but no one can accurately assess how big the risk really is.
+• An update is coming up, but no one can accurately assess just how big the risk really is.

 You'll know that after the initial analysis